danielbernalb/LibreCO2/README.md

 The left screenshot shows the window that Xloader displays when it starts.

 2.1.1.
 Browse in your PC the .hex file that you would like to load into the Arduino.
-The files are available in each directory of the Sensor version used (Sensirion, Winsen or Cubic).
+Each version of the sensor (Sensirion, Winsen or Cubic) are available in the "hex files" directory.
+Example: "LibreCO2_Winsen_MHZ14_9.hex" is the file for MH-Z14 or MH-Z19.

 2.1.2.
 Select the device type you are going to load into (Uno/ATmega328).